lsst-ts/ts_sal/lsstsal/scripts/README.md

 Provides tools to turn ts_xml interface description into C++, Python, Java and LabView interfaces.
-Turns XMLs with the interface description into Data Distribution Service (DDS) or Kafka Avro schemas and language bindings.
+Turns XMLs with the interface description into Data Distribution Service (DDS) schemas and language bindings.
 Without going into details, it can be said binding for the following primitives are generated: